What are Terpenes?

 Terpenes are the cause of the wide variety of scents produced by cannabis flowers.
 High levels of the terpene limonene might cause the buds to smell of citrus, while myrcene gives it a more musky or earthy smell.
 Researchers are working on using the terpene profiles of cannabis plants to distinguish between hemp, indica, and sativa groups.
 The terpenes present, and their concentrations, act as markers to distinguish the different varieties (Hazekamp 2016).

-Many terpenes have medicinal effects with the ability to cross the blood-brain barrier, interacting with nervous system receptors in the brain. α-Pinene is the most common terpene in nature; found in pine trees, rosemary, and cannabis where it often serves as an insect repellant.
-In humans, it is an anti-inflammatory and has been shown to enhance memory retention; possibly working against the effects of THC on memory (Russo 2011).
+Recent research has indicated terpenes may have the ability to cross the blood-brain barrier, and interact with nervous system receptors in the brain. α-Pinene is the most common terpene in nature; found in pine trees, rosemary, and cannabis where it often serves as an insect repellant.
+A paper published in the British Journal of Pharmacology in 2011 looked into potential anti-inflammatory effects of pinene and suggested that it may work against the negative effects of THC on memory.

 D-Limonene is the second most common terpene and can be found in all plants that have a citrus scent.
-Limonene has been shown to increase serotonin and dopamine in the brain, has been effective for apoptosis of breast cancer cells, and is useful in the treatment of a variety of other conditions.
 It is also very easy for the body to metabolize and is completely non-toxic (Russo 2011).
+The paper mentioned above also looks into interactions between limonene and serotonin in the brain.

 D-Linalool is another terpene commonly present in cannabis, and has been studied in detail for its pharmacological effects.
-Studies have shown sedative effects in mice and anesthetic properties used to treat cuts and burns.
-It has also shown effectiveness in decreasing risk of seizures (Russo 2011).
-There are high amounts of linalool in lavender, which has been used for its medicinal properties for thousands of years.
+Studies have shown sedative effects in mice and anesthetic properties used to treat cuts and burns (Russo 2011).
+There are high amounts of linalool in lavender, which has been used for its medicinal properties for thousands of years in traditional medicine.
 Lavender essential oil is also very popular in aromatherapy.

 β-Caryophyllene is often the most common terpene found in cannabis extracts that have been treated with heat.
-It’s also found in black pepper and has anti-inflammatory effects.
-This terpene lacks psychoactivity and has been shown to be effective in reducing the risk of gastrointestinal problems, like ulcers, and treating allergic reactions on the skin.
+It’s also found in black pepper and has been investigated for potential anti-inflammatory effects.
 Plants may use it to attract insect predators as well as ward off insects that could be harmful to the plant (Russo 2011).

 With the help of cannabinoids that are also produced in the trichomes of cannabis, terpenes play an ecological role in the survival of the plant.
 Cannabis does not suffer from many herbivorous insects due to its high concentrations of these molecules in the thick resin it produces.
 The resin production is higher in times of stress or when the plant is damaged in order to ward off predators and protect itself.
 Terpenes and cannabinoids work together to defend against bacteria and fungi threatening the plant.
 They also are useful in protecting the plant from UV radiation, acting as a chemical protectant similar to melanin in humans (Pate 1994).

-Terpenes are responsible for the variety of scents and flavors in cannabis, whereas cannabinoids contribute to the main medicinal and/or psychoactive properties.
-However, since terpenes have proven to be biologically active in animals, both cannabinoids and terpenes contribute simultaneously to the effects cannabis can have on the body.
-Limonene’s ability to enhance serotonin and dopamine in the brain, work with THC which has similar effects.
+Terpenes are responsible for the variety of scents and flavors in cannabis, whereas cannabinoids contribute to the main nutraceutical and psychoactive properties.
+However, since terpenes have been shown to be biologically active in animals, both cannabinoids and terpenes may contribute simultaneously to the effects cannabis can have on the body.

-There are potentially many applications of this synergy between the molecules in cannabis, most of which have not yet been thoroughly researched.
-However, terpenes are without a doubt the reason for the incredible variety of scent and flavor that cannabis has to offer.
+This synergy between terpenes and cannabinoids is being heavily researched to figure out how these molecules interact and affect the body.
+However, terpenes are without a doubt the reason for the incredible variety of scent and flavor that cannabis and hemp has to offer.